unsplash/unsplash-js/README.md

 - [Collections](https://github.com/unsplash/unsplash-js#collections)
 - [Topics](https://github.com/unsplash/unsplash-js#topics)

-To see all available endpoints and their parameters look at [the OpenAPI spec](https://editor.swagger.io/?url=https://unsplash.com/spec/v1.json).
+For a full list of all available endpoints and their parameters, see [the OpenAPI spec](https://editor.swagger.io/?url=https://unsplash.com/spec/v1.json).

 ---